CurryTang/CurryTang/README.md

 -->
 I'm currently a CS PhD student from Michigan State University.
 My research interests lie in **relational machine learning on structured data** and **probabilistic generative models**.

 I'm currently working on building the ecosystem of relational machine learning.
 Feel free to contact me if you are also interested. **In the past, I worked on graph foundation models (especially on text-attributed graphs) for a while, these related libraries won't be maintained any more.
-I don't recommend newcomers working on these settings and datasets.**
+I personally don't recommend newcomers working on these settings and datasets.**

 ![](https://github.com/CurryTang/CurryTang/blob/master/roadmap.png),